arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

-I would like to convince you that the 3rd option is the most convenient, because it better exhibit the mental metaphor of monads.
+I would like to convince you that the 3rd option is the most convenient, because it better exhibits the mental metaphor of monads.

 ## Learn to procrastinate